-- 1. Resignation was given at the end of a completed contract. - 2.
+- 1. At least ten (10) working days notice was given at the time of resignation. - 2.
 Reinstatement must take place within thirty-nine (39) months after the last day of paid service. - 3.
-Employee's final performance report must have been satisfactory. - 4.
-The reinstatement is conditioned upon the approval of the department head, to fill an existing vacancy.
+Employee's final performance report must have been satisfactory.